ascourtas/icra2017-visual-navigation-1/README.md

 # evaluate a checkpoint on targets defined in TASK_LIST
 python evaluate.py
 ```

+## Our Amendments
+* Upgrades the agent's original AI2Thor environment to the latest AI2Thor environment.
+* Implemented online feature extraction for agent evaluation.
+* Updated keyboard_agent.py to navigate the new environment and capture goal images.

+## Future Work
+* Cache ResNet50 features for quicker training and evaluation.
+* Replace ResNet for RedNet and utilize depth as input to the model.

 ## Acknowledgements
 I would like to acknowledge the following references that have offered great help for me to implement the model.